Regnal year: Chinese

 Chinese era names (年號, pinyin) were used since 140 BC.
+However, they are not considered to have been formally established until 110 BC, with the performance of the religious Feng Shan sacrifice at Mount Tai by Emperor Wu of Han, who used it to declare a new era called yuanfeng (元封).
+Emperor Wu then introduced another era name when he established the 'Great Beginning' (太初 Taichu) calendar in 104 BCE.
+The Western Han emperors thereafter had era names changed every four years, but subsequent Eastern Han emperors chose various lengths of time for era names and named them after events they considered to be auspicious.
 Until 1367 AD several were used during each emperor's reign.
-From 1368 AD until 1912 AD only one era name was used by each emperor, who was posthumously known by his era name, which meant that the era name became equivalent to a regnal year.
+From 1368 AD until 1912 AD only one era name was used by each emperor of the Ming and Qing dynasties, who were posthumously known by their era names.
+This meant that the era name became equivalent to a regnal year.
 The tradition of Chinese era names survives in the Republic of China's Minguo calendar, with Minguo, Chinese for "Republic", taking the place of the era name.

 Japanese

 The official Japanese system or (元号, Gengō) numbers years from the accession of the current emperor, regarding the calendar year during which the accession occurred as the first year.
 The system was in use sporadically from 645 and continuously from 701.
 Until 1867 several era names were used during each emperor's reign.
 From 1868, the "one reign, one era name" system was introduced, meaning only one has been used by each emperor. each emperor has been known posthumously by his era name.

 The current emperor, Naruhito succeeded to the throne on 1 May 2019, after his father Akihito abdicated the throne, citing age and poor health.
 The name of his era is Reiwa, which was formally announced by the Government of Japan a month before Naruhito succeeded the throne, on 1 April 2019.
 Therefore, 1 May 2019 is considered the beginning of the Reiwa 1.

 The former emperor, Akihito, succeeded the throne on 7 January 1989 on the death of his father Emperor Shōwa, with the name Heisei decreed as the name of his regnal era by the Cabinet.
 Thus the year 1989 corresponds to Heisei 1 (平成元年, Heisei gannen).